SKILLMANS of AMERICA (aka SOA)

 How complete is the Skillman database?

-According to WhitePages online, there are 3197 people with the last name Skillman in the U.S.
+According to WhitePages online, as of 2014 there are 3493 people with the last name Skillman in the U.S.

 A genealogy database can never be complete for many reasons.
 Early family data was sparse and gradually improved over time.
 Early U.S. Census had only the name of the head of the family and a count of children by age group.
 Today, the count of living people changes rapidly due to births and deaths.
 Another problem with some databases: missing middle name or initial makes it difficult to find the desired person when many have the same first name.
 For instance, I share the first name, William, with 184 other Skillmans in my file, with 28 having no known middle name or initial!
 But no other William Alfred Skillman, thanks to both grandfathers.